 - Listen to this GPB broadcast as children explain in their own words how healing the camp experience is.

-- Or watch this poignant 11-minute documentary filmed in 2015 by CCTV America.
+- Or watch this poignant 11-minute documentary filmed during our 2015 overnight weekend camp by CCTV America.

 To find out about grief support for children and youth please contact Barbara Moss, Bereavement Counselor, at 912.303.9442.